 Ironically, being so far removed from watching games has actually been an asset for my bank account!
 Since moving to Denmark we have enjoyed legal betting on the World Cup and NFL with pretty good success.
 I also won a NCAA Tournament pool, and I even won my Fantasy Football league for the first time!

 With the late games, access issues, and winning teams I can’t watch, you might think I am frustrated to lose such an integral part of my life, but instead it has helped to change and reprioritize sports in our lives.

 I find myself rooting for Danish athletes and teams, and I have discovered how much fun it is to watch handball.
-We’ve enjoyed introducing American football to our friends, especially after adopting an Aussie bar as our home for football Sundays, complete with 100 kr ($15) buckets of Carlsberg!.
+We’ve enjoyed introducing American football to our friends.
+Especially after adopting an Aussie bar as our home for football Sundays.
+Plus the games come with 100 kr ($15) buckets of Carlsberg!
 This still makes for a different experience with the Game of the Week – we trade Jim Nantz and Tony Romo for two Danish commentators who we can’t fully understand.
 For example, the Danish words for “throws” (kaster) and “girlfriend/boyfriend” (kæreste) sound very similar to our non-native ears.
 This led to some confusion and laughs the first time we heard Danish-language commentary and had to ask a stranger what they were describing.
 “Why do they keep talking about Tom Brady’s girlfriend and Rob Gronkowski?”